 Today I’m going to give you 15 tips that will show how you can build a better blog than your competition.
 I will give you the insider’s secrets for growing your blog exponentially and how to become an authority in your blog niche.

 In no time at all you will be able to boast thousands of newsfeed subscribers and Twitter followers and kick sand in your competitor’s face.
 Sound too good to be true?
 Well trust me it’s not, and it’s so easy you will kick yourself for not trying sooner.

 I have a confession to make.
-The idea for this post came from my good friend Darren Rowse who has mastered the art of clairvoyant remote viewing because I’ve been noticing that I’m the inspiration for many of his money making enterprises.
+The idea for this post came from my good friend Darren Rowse who has mastered the art of clairvoyant remote viewing because I’ve been noticing I’m the inspiration for many of his money making enterprises.